caltechlibrary/dataset/about.md

 Fix issue with spurious form validation without a defined data model.
 See issue #144.

+I need to find a fix for issue #145 before I can release v2.2.7.

 ### Authors

 - R. S. Doiel, <https://orcid.org/0000-0003-0900-6903>